Yacarreon93/training-react-boilerplate/README.md

     - use command panel and type "format" to use the Prettier commands
     - enable "formatOnSave" in settings to format automatically on save
 26. avoid common javascript errors with eslint
+27. aria check for accessibility issues in jsx with the jsx a11y eslint plugin